Andrew Benintendi Preview, Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 10th-ranked team ERA across all league pitching staffs (4.00).
+- The Orioles' 3.99 team ERA ranks 11th across all MLB pitching staffs.

-- Orioles pitchers combine to allow 144 home runs (1.1 per game), the eighth-fewest in the league.
+- Orioles pitchers combine to surrender 145 home runs (1.1 per game), the eighth-fewest in the league.

-- In his last appearance on Wednesday against the Toronto Blue Jays, the righty tossed six scoreless innings while surrendering five hits.
+- The right-hander last pitched on Thursday against the Toronto Blue Jays, when he threw eight innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.